ansergeyg/my_notes/package_dependency_management_issues.md

 composer show | grep your_package.

 You should see it in the registry.
-If not, then obviousely you need to clear cache and run composer update server times.
+If not, then try to make sure that pacakge is installed by running composer update few times or clearing composer cache.